abner01061998/hey-bill/readme.md

 Doing calculations by hand:

-The last product is imported and it's food, so its excented of basic taxes but not from import duty
+The last product is imported and it's food, so it's excepted of basic taxes but not from import duty

-The expected result for product #4 has a miscalculation and different product name
+The expected result for product #4 has a miscalculation and a different product name
 - 3 * 11.25    = 33.75
 - 33.75 * 0.05 = 1.68
 - Total = 33.75 + 1.68 = 35.43 not 35.55